 The Company's focus is on continuing to grow the business and further strengthen its operating infrastructure.
-As highlighted above, the Company's income at this stage is driven by the completion of home financing transactions held in the plc company.
-During the year, financing assets in the plc company grew by 301% to £6.4m (2021: £1.6m).
-19 new homes were financed in the year (2021: 7).
-At the date of approving this annual report, the total number of homes that have been financed totals 84, with a total property value of £27.5 million.
-At this point there is also a live customer pipeline of over 100 and a financing waiting list of over 7,500 prospects for the home financing product.
-This level of asset growth is set to continue and will be further aided by the launch of new products currently in the development phase.
-This will lead to increased regular and recurring income for the Company as the level of financing assets continue to grow.
+As highlighted above, the Company's income at this stage is driven by the completion of home finance transactions held in PLC.
+During the period, finance assets in PLC grew by 249% to £22.4m (2022: £6.4m).
+This represents the finance amount outstanding on the PLC balance sheet and reflects a total transaction value of £23.0 million in the period.
+64 new homes were financed in the period (2022: 19).
+At the date of approving this annual report, the total number of homes that have been finance is 121, with a total transaction value of £41.0 million.
+There is a waiting list of over 15,000 prospects for the home finance product, demonstrating the strong demand.
+The level of asset growth is therefore set to continue and will be further aided by the launch of new products currently in the development phase.
+This will lead to increased regular and recurring income for the Company as the level of finance assets continue to grow.

 There is also a continued focus on robust risk management and controls.
-Target profit payments in the form of dividends were consistently paid to GYS account holders throughout the year and, underpinned by robust underwriting processes, there were zero delinquencies on repayments from home finance customers.
+Target profit payments were consistently paid to all investment savings account holders throughout the period and, underpinned by robust underwriting processes, there were zero delinquencies on payments from home finance customers.